Change The Way You Give This Holiday Season With Homemade Christmas Baking Gifts

-This year Mrs. CBB and I decided that we were going eliminate baking our famous Christmas cookies and replace them with inexpensive yet posh Christmas baking gifts.
+This year Mrs. CBB and I decided that we would eliminate baking our famous Christmas cookies and replace them with inexpensive Christmas baking gifts.

 Will making homemade Christmas Baking Gifts cost more money?